nodejitsu/handbook/chapters/introduction.md

 <a name="introduction" />
 ## Introduction

-The Nodejitsu handbook will help you to familiarize yourself with deploying your Node.js applications to the cloud using Nodejitsu's services.
-It also provides detailed information about the Nodejitsu platform's advanced features and information on getting support when you need it.
+Welcome to the Nodejitsu handbook.
+This document will help familiarize you with deploying your Node.js applications to the cloud while also providing detailed information about Nodejitsu's platform-specific features and about where to get support when you need it.

 This is a living document which you can submit patches to at [http://github.com/nodejitsu/handbook](http://github.com/nodejitsu/handbook).